raleel/Mythras-Imperative/Mythras-Imperative.md

 Mystical abilities, powers and spells used in _Mythras Imperative_ usually rely on Magic Points.
 Since the availability of magic may be limited by a campaign setting or to specific magical professions, some characters will find this Attribute superfluous.

 For those who can use such powers, a character's Magic Points are equal to their POW.
 These points are used to cast spells, the cost of which is dependent on the type of magic used.
-When casters runs out of Magic PointsPoints, they have exhausted their ability to cast any spells until Magic Points are replenished.
+When a caster runs out of Magic Points, they have exhausted their ability to cast any spells until Magic Points are replenished.

 ### Movement Rate